 Course Course Description Credit Hrs.
 Contact Hrs.
 PHAR 6110 PHARMACY PHYSIOLOGY (5) Fundamental principles of normal physiological function of the human body for the pharmacy student.
 Topics include all major organ systems and will include the relationship between anatomy and physiology, as well as, allow for interpretation of pathophysiological states.
 Prerequisites: Admission into the Doctor of Pharmacy Program.
 5 5 PHAR 6111 PHARMACEUTICAL DOSAGE FORMS I - SOLID DOSAGE FORMS (3) Physiochemical properties for the formulation, preparation, stability, and performance of solid pharmaceutical dosage forms.
 The mathematical calculations for the dosage forms will also be incorporated into the lecture and laboratory sessions.
 A weekly laboratory session allows for application of pharmaceutical properties and calculations to pharmaceutical compounding.
 Prerequisites: Admission into the Doctor of Pharmacy Program.
 3 5 PHAR 6112 PHARMACEUTICAL DOSAGE FORMS II - NON-SOLID DOSAGE (3) Physiochemical properties for the formulation, preparation, stability, and performance of non-solid pharmaceutical dosage forms.
 The mathematical calculations for the dosage forms will also be incorporated into the lecture and laboratory sessions.
 A weekly laboratory session allows for application of pharmaceutical properties and calculations to pharmaceutical compounding.
 Prerequisites: Completion of PHAR 6111 or consent of instructor.
 3 5 PHAR 6113 PHARMACEUTICAL BIOCHEMISTRY I-MACROMOLECULES AND METABOLISM (3) Structure/function relationship for biologically important molecules.
 Topics include anabolic and catabolic pathways of human metabolism for proteins/carbohydrates/lipids as well as the function of those macromolecules in normal and abnormal physiological function.
 Prerequisites: Admission into the Doctor of Pharmacy Programs.
+3 3

-3 3 PHAR 6114 PHARMACEUTICAL BIOCHEMISTRY II-MOLECULAR BIOLOGY AND PHARMACOGENETICS (3) A continuation of PHAR 6113 with focus on basic genetics, regulation of metabolic function, and principles of gene expression.
-The application of genetic principles to pathophysiological states and medication use will also be discussed.
-Prerequisites: Completion of PHAR 6113 or consent of instructor.
-3 3 PHAR 6115 MICROBIOLOGY AND IMMUNOLOGY (4) 4 6
+PHAR 6114 PHARMACEUTICAL BIOCHI PHARMACOGENETICS (3) EMISTRY II -MOLECULAR BIOLOGY AND 3 3 A continuation of PHAR 6113 with and principles of gene expression.
+T states and medication use will also b Prerequisites: Completion of PHAR The application of e discussed. genetic principles t riciequisites.
+Completion of PhAR 0115 of consent or mstructor.
+PHAR 6115 MICROBIOLOGY AND IMMUNO LOGY (4) 4 6